The Young and the Restless: Development

 With the success of another iconic character, Kimberlin Brown's Sheila Carter, Bell successfully crossed her over from The Young and the Restless to his second soap, The Bold and the Beautiful, in 1992.
 The success of the crossover was due to the creativity of Bell, as the nefarious character of Sheila was presumed to have died in a fire on The Young and the Restless.

 In the 1990s, core black characters were introduced with the Barber and Winters families.
-Victoria Rowell (Drucilla Barber) and Tonya Williams (Olivia Winters) were cast as the nieces of the Abbott's maid, Mamie Johnson, in 1990.
+Victoria Rowell (Drucilla Barber) and Tonya Williams (Olivia Winters) were cast as the nieces of the Abbotts' maid, Mamie Johnson, in 1990.
 The brothers Neil Winters (Kristoff St. John) and Malcolm Winters (Shemar Moore) were introduced as love interests for Olivia and Drucilla.
 The Young and the Restless became popular among black viewers, which Williams and St. John attributed to the writing for the black characters.
 "I play a CEO at a major corporation, that's something we don't see that often," St. John said.
 "And the show doesn't use the old African-American stereotypes that we have been seeing on TV, like the hustler, the pimp, the drug dealer.
 We have come a long way."
 Though the characters held prominent positions in the fictional work place of Genoa City, they had little interaction with other characters outside of their jobs.